-Notes Higher values for larger joints.
+aHigher values for larger joints

-slightly varying simulation parameters, and scoring the results based on model stability and matching of real-world data (Figure 3).
-We present the resulting CHIMP-specific simulation values in Table III.
-We used these values to run Gazebo in lockstep with our software-based controller, and we achieved a real-time factor of between 1.2 and 1.5, depending on the complexity of the environment.
+running a few test simulation scenarios hundreds of times while slightly varying simulation parameters, and scoring the results based on model stability and matching of real-world data (Fig. 3).
+We present the resulting CHIMP-specific simulation values in Table 3.
+We used these values to run Gazebo in lockstep with our software-based controller and achieved a real-time factor of between 1.2 and 1.5, depending on the complexity of the environment.

 Egress was initially developed entirely in simulation, then tested and improved on the robot.
 Execution consisted of open-loop maneuvers that used preconditions to ensure each stage was completed successfully.
-CHIMP first released its right-arm grasp of the roll-cage, straightened out its left leg, pointing the tip of its leg track towards the ground, and braced its left arm against the vehicle exterior.
+CHIMP first released its rightarm grasp of the roll-cage, straightened out its left leg, pointing the tip of its leg track towards the ground, and braced its left arm against the vehicle exterior.
 It then actuated its right leg track against the vehicle floor to pivot the body out until the tip of the left track dropped down to contact the ground.
 Finally, it straightened its right leg out into the same extended position as the left leg and used its arm tracks to gracefully slide down the outside of the vehicle, returning the leg tracks to be flat on the floor.
 This strategy was primarily designed in simulation and tweaked afterwards using the robot and the Polaris utility vehicle.
-To ensure robustness, the approach was tested and tweaked while we varied starting conditions such as the robot seated position, vehicle height, pitch, roll, and the friction of the ground.
+To ensure robustness, the approach was tested and tweaked while we varied starting conditions such as robot seated position, vehicle height, pitch, roll, and the friction of the ground.